Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 ![](https://i.postimg.cc/zGPm6zRd/Screenshot-2023-11-25-at-12-01-15-AM.png)

 That's it.
-The api is ready to use in postman with the /products endpoint.
+The API is ready to use with postman with on /products endpoint.
 Really easy.

 ### Add API On Existing Resource 🪣

 ![](https://i.postimg.cc/90D021Y6/add.jpg)

-So how do we add endpoints to our resources ? very simple, you just type the logic in the service and call to your controller, but on this example i will write the logic directly in the controller just for brevity.
+So how do we add endpoints to our resources ? very simple, you just type the logic in the service and call from your controller, but on this example i will write the logic directly in the controller just for brevity.

-Lets say i wanna add new endpoint **/products/reports/analytics** to the controller product.js.
-I can write like this.
+Lets say i wanna add new endpoint **/products/reports/analytics** with the name of controller is **productReports**.
+I can write like this on controller product.js.

 ```
 module.exports = createCoreController("api::product.product", ({ strapi }) => ({